The Cheese Cellar, Spring Street Grocer

 Spring Street Grocer, purveyor of Melbourne’s best sorbetti and foie gras sandwiches, is blowing our minds one more time with the addition of the Cheese Cave

 Plan your visit when you’re homeward bound (if you’re packing a wedge of the soft, washed rind Livarot in your handbag, you are armed and disgusting).
 We can’t go past European gems like the soft vacherin that comes in a pot ready to be baked into a molten dip, or the L’Etivas – a hard gruyere, gritty with sweet, crunchy calcium crystals.
 We also love that you can get a tangy wedge of Bruny Island C2, Australia’s only raw milk cheese.
-If you get out with less than $50 worth of dairy and tiny pears from upstairs, you’ve a stronger will than us.
+If you get out with less than $50 worth of dairy and tiny pears from upstairs, you’ve a stronger will than we do.

 Spring Street Grocer, Basement